-The "Fast Money" traders give you 4 plays in the FANG stocks.
+The "Fast Money" traders give you 3 trades in supermarkets on Whole Foods earnings.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.